-First, you'll make the cake batter.
-To keep things simple, we've adjusted this recipe so that you can make the batter in one bowl and you don't even have to use an electric mixer for it!
-You'll add all the dry ingredients to a bowl, whisk them together, then add in the wet ingredients and stir them until fully combined.
-The batter will have a thick texture but still be pour easily – which is exactly what we're looking for!
+- Make the Batter.
+First, you’ll make the cake batter.
+To keep things simple, we’ve adjusted this recipe so that you can make the batter in one bowl and you don’t even have to use an electric mixer for it!
+You’ll add all the dry ingredients to a bowl, whisk them together, then add in the wet ingredients and stir them until fully combined.
+The batter will have a thick texture but still be pour easily – which is exactly what we’re looking for!

-Again, we're keeping things simple here by using melted butter instead of softened, so you don't have to spend time working butter into the mixture with your hands.
-Instead, you'll add all the dry ingredients for the crumble to another bowl, give it a quick whisk, then stir in the butter until it has a crumbly texture.
+- Make the Cinnamon Streusel.
+Again, we’re keeping things simple here by using melted butter instead of softened, so you don’t have to spend time working butter into the mixture with your hands.
+Instead, you’ll add all the dry ingredients for the crumble to another bowl, give it a quick whisk, then stir in the butter until it has a crumbly texture.
 If you find that your mixture is more mushy (say, you can flatten it into the palm of your hand and it sticks together), add more flour 1 teaspoon at a time, until it easily crumbles into a sand-like texture, but still remains some larger clumps.

-Next, you'll grease a 9×9 pan, or line it with parchment paper, then pour in half the cake batter in and spread it evenly.
-To get the cinnamon sugar swirl, you'll simply sprinkle sugar over top the batter, then sprinkle cinnamon on top of the sugar as evenly as possible.
+- Assemble the Coffee Cake.
+Next, you’ll grease a 9×9 pan, or line it with parchment paper, then pour in half the cake batter in and spread it evenly.
+To get the cinnamon sugar swirl, you’ll simply sprinkle sugar over top the batter, then sprinkle cinnamon on top of the sugar as evenly as possible.
 Next, pour the remaining cake batter into the pan and spread it evenly over top.
 Finally, sprinkle the cinnamon crumble on top of the cake in an even layer.

+- Bake the Cake.
 Bake the cake in a 350 F oven for 40-50 minutes, until a toothpick inserted into the center comes out clean.

+- Make the Icing.
 Once the coffee cake is done, remove it from the oven and let it cool for at least 30 minutes.
 Then, simply whisk together the icing ingredients then drizzle it over top.
 If you find the icing to be too runny, add a bit of extra powdered sugar.
 If it is too thick, you can easily thin it with a bit more cream!

-Cinnamon Coffee Cake FAQs
+Easy Cinnamon Coffee Cake Frequently Asked Questions

 Yes!
 With a few simple swaps, you can easily make this coffee cake dairy-free.
 For the batter, you can use a neutral oil like coconut oil or avocado oil in place of the butter.
 For the crumble, you can use your favorite vegan butter substitute or coconut oil.
 These substitutes may change the crumble a bit.
 You are looking for a mixture that easily crumbles when you mix it together, but still has some large clumps.